dbc60/blog/content/posts/restart.md

 Besides blogging, I was also using it as a note taking system.
 I loved that I could write a markdown file, and Jekyll could turn my notes into a nice looking web page.
 However, when I had a few dozen notes it would take several seconds to see edits appear in a browser.
 I wasn't very good with using HTML and CSS, so I became frustrated as I tried to use my notes repository to experiment with layout and design.
 The feedback loop was irritatingly slow.

 I spent months looking into other solutions.
-I read about [Luhmann's Zettelkasten](http://takingnotenow.blogspot.com/2007/12/luhmanns-zettelkasten.html) for organizing my files, and [Sphinx](http://www.sphinx-doc.org/en/stable/), the tool used by the Python programming language for generating all of their documentation.
+I read about Luhmann's Zettelkasten (the original blog is gone, but the article is [here on the Way Back Machine](https://web.archive.org/web/20200812180657/https://takingnotenow.blogspot.com/2007/12/luhmanns-zettelkasten.html)) for organizing my files, and [Sphinx](http://www.sphinx-doc.org/en/stable/), the tool used by the Python programming language for generating all of their documentation.

 Sphinx turned out to be a bit of a rabbit hole, a good one.
 The source documents for Sphinx are written in reStructuredText (rST).
 I was curious why that file format was chosen over Markdown or plain text.
 While rST has its issues and limitations, it is a much more rich markup language than Markdown.
 Also, Sphinx is a programmable environment.
 If it doesn't have a directive you need, there's a way to define new ones.